 So, now you are familiar with the nine neighborhoods in Copenhagen.
 I am sure you are much more confident as to which neighborhood best suits you for your vacation.
 Even if you have fallen in love with more than one neighborhood, remember Copenhagen is compact enough to explore the whole city with ease.

-If this is your first visit, I recommend to stay in Indre By which is the best place to stay in Copenhagen.
-Central location with plenty of accommodation options that suits all budget.
+Overall, Indre By is the best place to stay in Copenhagen for first-timers due to its prime location and plenty of accommodation options that suits all budget.
 There are also many tourist amenities such as bars, restaurants, and shops.
 With its good public transport, you can also easily visit other parts of the city.

 Now the hard part of deciding where to stay in Copenhagen is out of the way, all that’s left is to to decide how many days in Copenhagen is enough.
 Well, if you are first-timer, I suggest to book hotel in Indre By for three day to make the most of your holiday.
 Flights, travel insurance, and most importantly, your perfect hotel.
 We have plenty of recommendations for accommodation too, so relax and let us help you plan your ideal trip.